Azenta (AZTA)

 Are you wondering whether to buy Azenta or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

 We see the value of companies making people healthier, but in the case of Azenta, we’re out.
-To begin with, its revenue has declined over the last five years.
-On top of that, Azenta’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its cash profitability fell over the last five years.
+To kick things off, its revenue has declined over the last five years.
+On top of that, Azenta’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its cash burn raises the question of whether it can sustainably maintain growth.

-Azenta’s P/E ratio based on the next 12 months is 40.2x.
-This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.
+Azenta’s P/E ratio based on the next 12 months is 43.1x.
+This multiple tells us a lot of good news is priced in - you can find more timely opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.